My role: Product Designer (student project)

 Results and refinements

 My initial flow proved cumbersome for users who wanted to quickly schedule an appointment.
 While it was fewer screens than my final solution, it was more of a cognitive load.
-I decided to split up the how-to steps into separate images in a single carousel.
+I decided to split up the how-to steps into separate images in an advancing carousel that went through how-to steps in the upper portion of the screen.
 I removed forms required to schedule an appointment opting to collect missing information through follow-up email and in-app messages.
 Users also need to be told about conditions telemedicine alone can't accommodate—those that require cultures, blood work and physical exams in-person at a clinic to set expectations.

 I also heard from test users about the ambiguity of who is responsible for initiating the appointment.
 Users preferred the doctor start the appointment with a direct video call.
 Initially I considered a waiting room area, but a direct call by the doctor was preferred.
 I applied this feedback by removing unnecessary interactions and adjusted the language to set that expectation.